SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 The last part of an article is at the very bottom, in what we will call the **footer**.
 This area serves to organize the article, and we place general information and metadata, the utility of which we will see later.

+#### C.3.1.1 Wiki

+In the digital age, collaborative encyclopedias (written by multiple people) have given rise to the term wiki, which refers to rapid editing.
+These are web spaces where any registered contributor to the system can edit and add content.

+Wikis use a different organization than traditional encyclopedias that were in print and in alphabetical order.
+With the skills that digitalization brings, related pages can be linked together.
+Links allow for redirection to other articles to help readers expand their understanding of the content.
+This way, they create an interconnected network of encyclopedia articles.

+It's not mandatory to impose a hierarchical order; pages may not be connected to each other and maintain a flat and shallow organization.
+Nevertheless, it's common to create parent-child relationships where one article (parent) encompasses several topics, and each sub-topic is separated (child).
+With this architecture, information is encapsulated in chunks, and redundant information is separated.

+One advantage of wikis is version control.
+This is the ability to keep track of changes in articles.
+With the records, you can view and compare changes between old versions and the newest one, and if necessary, you can revert to and restore a previous version.

+Restructuring a wiki is inevitable.
+Due to its dynamic nature, it's necessary to move some pages, create new links, and categories.
+This task is performed periodically, especially when it's noticed that chaos is taking over the organization, and a better pattern is envisioned.
+The iteration of **maintaining and improving the wiki is constant**.